Dr. Laleh Amiri-Kordestani, MD

 Associate Professor of Medicine, University of British Columbia; Provincial Heart Failure Lead, Cardiac Services BC, Vancouver, BC, Canada

 Dr. Virani is a key opinion leader for heart failure in Canada.
-He is founding Director of the Heart Failure Program at Vancouver General Hospital, Regional Director of Heart Failure Services for Vancouver Coastal Health/Providence Health Care, Heart Failure Physician Lead at Cardiac Services BC and Clinical Associate Professor of Medicine at the University of British Columbia.
+He is founding Director of the Heart Failure and Cardio-Oncology Programs at Vancouver General Hospital, Regional Director of Heart Failure Services for Vancouver Coastal Health/Providence Health Care, Heart Failure Physician Lead and Senior Medical Advisor at Cardiac Services BC, President of the Canadian Heart Failure Society as well as Associate Professor of Medicine at the University of British Columbia.

 Co-Chair: Plenary Lecture - The Global Epidemic of Cancer and Cardiovascular DiseaseRead More...

 He completed his internal medicine and cardiology training at UBC before embarking on a sub-specialization in heart failure and cardiac transplantation at Stanford University.
 He also has a Master’s degree in Public Health from Columbia University with a focus on healthcare management.
 His professional interests include public policy related to health care delivery with specific reference to healthcare systems redesign and quality in the Canadian context.
-Dr. Virani has authored a number of papers on chronic and acute decompensated heart failure and is a principal investigator on numerous research trials.
-He holds peer reviewed grant funding as a principal or co-investigator in excess of $1 million.
-He serves on the Provincial Advisory Committee for Cardiac Health, the executive of the Canadian Heart Failure Society, the Canadian Heart Failure Guidelines Committee and Co-Chairs British Columbia’s Specialist Services Committee.
+Dr. Virani has authored a number of papers on chronic and acute decompensated heart failure, is Co-Chair of the Canadian Guidelines on Cardio-Oncology and is a principal investigator on numerous research trials.
+He serves on the Provincial Advisory Committee for Cardiac Health, the Canadian Heart Failure Guidelines Committee and Co-Chairs British Columbia’s Specialist Services Committee.

 Senior Lecturer, Honorary Consultant Haematologist, University College London and Royal Free London NHS Foundation Trust, London, United Kingdom